 within the system, Heydoc will advise them to contact the relevant Data Controller.
 Heydoc will not take any other action in respect of a SAR unless in accordance with specific instructions from our client.

 The Right of Erasure

 The UK GDPR gives data subjects the right to have their personal data erased in certain limited circumstances.
 Clients can delete data within the Heydoc system, but it will only permanently be deleted by Heydoc at the specific request of the client to Heydoc.
 Heydoc will permanently delete the data at the client’s specific written

 The Right to Rectification

-The GDPR allows data subjects to have their data corrected when it is wrong.
+The UK GDPR allows data subjects to have their data corrected when it is wrong.
 This

-Only allowing authorised users to use the system
+Only allowing authorised users to access the system

 Ensuring that users understand the implications of improper use of the

 Where the system is used to communicate with patients, ensure that only

 the necessary information required is sent to the patient